Three-Pillar Regenerative Framework

 - Energy conservation techniques

-Nutritional Medicine & Supportive Techniques
+Nutritional Medicine Support

-Targeted antioxidant and anti-inflammatory nutritional support to reduce oxidative burden, alongside minimally invasive techniques such as ultrasound-guided vagal nerve modulation to improve respiratory pattern.
+Targeted antioxidant and anti-inflammatory nutritional support to reduce oxidative burden, alongside minimally invasive techniques such as vagal nerve modulation to improve respiratory pattern.

-- Personalized anti-inflammatory dietary protocols
+- Personalized anti-inflammatory dietary plans

 - N-acetylcysteine, vitamin D, omega-3 supplementation

-- Auricular vagal nerve stimulation
+- Auricular vagal nerve stimulation (minimally invasive)

 - Myofascial release of accessory respiratory muscles